paladinarcher/padawan/README.md

 **The Latest Version**
 - - - - - - - - - - - -
-<p align="center"><a href="http://local.paladinarcher.com:3030/">The site where Padawan is currently.
+<p align="center"><a href="http://local.paladinarcher.com:3030/">The site where Padawan is currently.</a> : http://local.paladinarcher.com:3030/

 **Documentation/Information**